Gabriella439/HasCal/README.md

 HasCal embeds PlusCal in Haskell as an ordinary Haskell package.
 Everything is implemented entirely in Haskell, including the model checker.

-For example, this PlusCal code from the
-[Learn TLA+ book](https://learntla.com/introduction/example/):
+You can find lots of example code in the [test suite](./tasty/HasCal/Test), including an example which translates the following PlusCal code from the [Learn TLA+ book](https://learntla.com/introduction/example/):

 ```